demisto/content/Packs/qualys/Integrations/QualysEventCollector/QualysEventCollector_description.md

 ### Fetch Information

-- There are two event types that are being fetched for the Event Collector:
+- There are two event types that are fetched for the Event Collector:
 * Activity logs.
 * Hosts Vulnerability.
 You can adjust fetch interval using **Activity Logs Fetch Interval** and **Vulnerability Fetch Interval** arguments.